 Select the topic ‘Overseas Study’, and sub-topic ‘Enrolment and Credit for Overseas Study’.
 You will need to attach a Statement of Results from the host institution, and indicate the subject you completed overseas, and the subject it is a prerequisite for here.

-Find the subject in the University Handbook to obtain the Subject Coordinator's contact details and the pre-requisites for each subject
+- Look up the subject page in the Handbook to obtain the Subject Coordinator's contact details and the requisite information.

-Once you have permission, use the Enrolment Variation form to submit your enrolment request.
-You will need to upload a copy of the Coordinator's written permission when submitting your application as a PDF attachment (we cannot accept screenshots or Word documents).
+- Once you have permission, use the Enrolment Assistance Form to submit your enrolment request.
+You will need to upload a copy of the Subject Coordinator's written permission when submitting your application as a PDF attachment (we cannot accept screenshots or Word documents).
 The approval should clearly show the following:

 - Subject Coordinator's name and email address

 - Your name and email address

 Faculty or school restrictions on requisite waivers

 Requisite waivers are not allowed for subjects taught by the Faculty of Business and Economics (FBE).
 If you do not meet the prerequisite by the time the FBE subject begins, you are not allowed to take the subject.